Sorry We Missed You takes aim at the gig economy | Cult MTL

 “It’s pretty much the same!” says Loach.
 “Obviously, there’s lots of work with other people in between.
 We’ve worked together for 26, 27 years now – a long time – and Rebecca O’Brien, the producer, has also been with us all that time.
 We’ve been very lucky, really, to find a good team to work with.
 The danger is you get into a rut!
 But I think that we’re sufficiently aware of that.
 The importance is to be sufficiently critical of what you do.
 I’ve been very lucky to work with Paul and Rebecca.”

-One of the most impressive things about Loach’s body of work, really, is how it can pretty consistently take the pulse of social ills without ever repeating or doubling down on material.
+One of the most impressive things about the body of work of Ken Loach, really, is how it can pretty consistently take the pulse of social ills without ever repeating or doubling down on material.
 Obviously, if one sets out to make a movie that points out problems with society, one will find more than enough to choose from.

 “As we’ve been saying, it’s a vast subject,” says Loach.
 “The question is always what are the images?
 What’s the core of it?
 Paul said something at the beginning, when we first started working on it.
 He said that the pressure was coming into the family.
 When you’re at work, you put on a brave face.
 They don’t know your story.
 You knock on the door, give them a smile, give them their package and drive away.
 You’ve got to present a public image that’s okay — competent.
 But if you’re working a 12-hour shift and you’re not eating, maybe.
 You get back, you’re exhausted, your alarm’s going to go off in eight hours’ time… You have no patience.
 You have no patience for your kids or your partner.
 You’re exhausted — and that’s when the pressures come.
 That’s when you lose your temper and things go wrong, because you have to be ready for the next day with a smile.
 So we thought we’d look at the consequences within the family.” ■

-Sorry We Missed You is in Montreal theatres now.
-Watch the trailer here:
+Sorry We Missed You directed by Ken Loach is in Montreal theatres now.
+Watch the trailer for Sorry We Missed You below.